-A DUI or DWI charge can feel overwhelming, even when the case does not involve an accident or require a trial.
+A DUI charge can feel overwhelming, even when the case does not involve an accident or require a trial.
 The legal consequences can still be severe, including fines, license suspension, mandatory programs, and potential jail time.
 Many people facing their first DUI are unsure as to whether or not they need an attorney or what to expect from the process.

 Pennsylvania DUI Defense for Non-Litigated Cases